You are here: Urology Textbook > Kidneys > Acute pyelonephritis > Definition and epidemiology

 Histology of Acute Pyelonephritis

-Microscopy shows a dense granulocytic inflammation and tissue destruction with liquefaction in the renal parenchyma and renal pelvis.
-The inflammation affects especially the tubules, the glomeruli are less affected.
+Microscopy shows dense granulocytic inflammation and tissue destruction with liquefaction in the renal parenchyma and renal pelvis.
+The inflammation affects mainly the tubules, and the glomeruli are less affected.

 Kidney diseases | Index | Symptoms PN |